 Our large department boasts over 100 accomplished full time or part time clinical and research faculty members with various areas of expertise.
 Our well-funded, innovative clinic and community based research portfolio extends across the life span, and has local, national and international reach.
 Residents are encouraged to take an active role in research projects, with robust mentorship provided.
 We have an excellent track record of obtaining NIH Mentored Career Development awards for junior faculty.

-Residents benefit from more individual attention and one-to-one supervision with attendings, responsive and accommodating program leadership, and ample opportunity to build rapport with colleagues.
+Residents benefit from more individual attention and one-to-one supervision with attendings, involved program leadership, and ample opportunity to build rapport with colleagues.

-Many of our residents pursue fellowships within our institution, which means that if you are interested in forensic, geriatric, child/adolescent or consultation liaison psychiatry, you will have the opportunity for a considerable amount of exposure in your area of interest.
+Many of our residents pursue fellowships within our institution, which means that if you are interested in forensic, geriatric, child/adolescent, consultation liaison psychiatry, or addictions psychiatry you will have the opportunity for a considerable amount of exposure in your area of interest.